-Our firm represents Arizona and Texas businesses from inception to dissolution and through every stage of growth and development in between.
-We represent clients looking to start a business and already established companies.
+My firm represents Arizona and Texas businesses from inception to dissolution and through every stage of growth and development in between.
+I represent clients looking to start a business and already established companies.

-We assist our clients in a full range of aspects of corporate law including corporate formation and planning, structuring issues such as choice of entity (e.g. limited liability company, S-corporation, or C-corporation), leasing, preparation of corporate resolutions, corporate minutes, employment contracts, non-compete agreements, risk management and corporate governance advice – all in furtherance of a successful ongoing business operation.
+I assist my clients in a full range of aspects of corporate law including corporate formation and planning, structuring issues such as choice of entity (e.g. limited liability company, S-corporation, or C-corporation), leasing, preparation of corporate resolutions, corporate minutes, employment contracts, non-compete agreements, risk management and corporate governance advice – all in furtherance of a successful ongoing business operation.

-We can negotiate and prepare all contracts needed in a business, including shareholder or partnership agreements, operating agreements, sales and supplier contracts, and employment and independent contractor agreements.
-We assist business owners in the acquisition and sales of businesses, whether a stock or an asset purchase or sale.
+I can negotiate and prepare all contracts needed in a business, including shareholder or partnership agreements, operating agreements, sales and supplier contracts, and employment and independent contractor agreements.
+I assist business owners in the acquisition and sales of businesses, whether a stock or an asset purchase or sale.

-Our services range from advice and assistance in the planning stage, to negotiating and drafting the transaction documents and the ultimate consummation of the deal.
-We are also experienced in dealing with the conflicts that can arise between partners or shareholders.
-We can facilitate negotiations and craft documents or agreements to help resolve the dispute.
+My services range from advice and assistance in the planning stage, to negotiating and drafting the transaction documents and the ultimate consummation of the deal.
+I am also experienced in dealing with the conflicts that can arise between partners or shareholders.
+I can facilitate negotiations and craft documents or agreements to help resolve the dispute.

 Deciding on the business structure is often the first and one of the most important decisions made when starting a business.
 The structure of the business can have serious long-term impact on its operations.
 Typically, shielding business owners from personal liability is the primary purpose for most entity choices and formations.
 Other factors such as taxation of the owners, future expansion ability, health insurance and retirement plan considerations, also play an important role in determining how a business is formed.
 You will need to understand the benefits, risks, and implications of various business entities in order to find which suits your goals and needs the best.
 You may be looking for answers to more than one of the following questions:

 - How do I set up my business?